Located in Moravske Toplice,

-a combined swimming/relaxation space with a matte ivory/sand
+principal area is a combined swimming/relaxation space with

-floor surface, which brings the blue "pixelated" pools to
+a matte ivory/sand floor surface, which brings the blue "pixelated"

-the forefront.
-The shimmering blue mosaic of the pools is
+pools to the forefront.
+The shimmering blue mosaic of the

-contrasted by the warm colour of the ceiling.
-Large circular
+pools is contrasted by the warm colour of the ceiling.
+Large

-day, while at night, the starry light grid reflects in the
+during the day, while at night, the starry light grid reflects

-water surface.
-Semi-opaque windows also provide natural light
+in the water surface.
+Semi-opaque windows also provide natural

 A separate area houses the "black pool".
 This pool contains